UoB-COMSM0166/2026-group-24/README.md

 ### 5.2 Quantitative Evaluation

 To measure both perceived workload and usability more rigorously, we administered two validated questionnaire instruments alongside statistical testing:
-- **Raw NASA TLX** — to quantify perceived cognitive workload across difficulty modes
+- **Raw NASA TLX** — to quantify perceived cognitive workload across difficulty modes(Hart, 2006)
 - **System Usability Scale (SUS)** — to assess overall interface usability
 - **Wilcoxon Signed-Rank Test** — to determine whether observed differences were statistically significant

 ### 5.2.1 Process

-Ten participants each played the game in both Easy and Hard difficulty modes (Kosch et al., 2023).
+Ten participants each played the game in both Easy and Hard difficulty modes.
 Early sessions revealed that participants were unfamiliar with turn-based combat and equipment mechanics, so a short live demonstration was incorporated before testing.
 Following gameplay, participants completed both questionnaires.
 To mitigate learning effects, the order in which participants experienced each difficulty was counterbalanced.

 ### 5.2.2 Raw NASA TLX